satyndragautam/plotly-dash-app/README.md

 ## **<span style="color:#424dc1; font-family:montserrat;">:page_facing_up: Background </span>**
 * **

-After completing the app layout design, my goal was to create an example dashboard that incorporates Plotly Dash components and demonstrates their usage.
-This dashboard aims to offer data-driven insights to a wide audience, including researchers, policymakers, and those simply curious about population dynamics.
-With its interactive features, the dashboard provides a user-friendly interface for exploring the diverse landscape of American demographics.

-The objective of this project was to conduct research, analyze data, and uncover patterns and insights into how the US population changes over time.
-Furthermore, the aim was to develop an aesthetic web-based analytical dashboard to help the audience understand data trends across all US counties and gain insights into population changes over time.
-To achieve this objective, I gathered data from The US Census Bureau’s Population and Housing Estimates Program (PEP), which provides detailed demographic information by county, including age, gender, race, and ethnicity.
-However, it's important to note that the reporting and categorization methods employed by the Census Bureau for these populations have evolved over time.
-Additionally, the estimated data available at the US Census for population spans from 2010 to 2022.
-For more details, click here.
+After finalizing the app layout, I aimed to create an interactive dashboard using Plotly Dash to provide data-driven insights on US population dynamics.
+This user-friendly dashboard, incorporating data from The US Census Bureau’s Population and Housing Estimates Program (PEP), offers valuable insights into demographic trends across all US counties from 2010 to 2022.
+The project's objectives were to conduct research, analyze data, and develop an aesthetic web-based analytical dashboard to cater to researchers, policymakers, and those interested in population dynamics.
+For more details, [click here](https://data.census.gov/).

 ##### **<span style="color:rgba(51, 55, 75, 0.95); font-family:montserrat;">Skills Enhancement </span>**